 If you use the search bar to find this page, then select the result whose subheading is Logging.

-Select the analytics view.
+- Select the analytics view whose information you want to view.

 Modify an analytics view